poolfeast/poolfeast.github.io/_posts/2025-5-1-Lap-Prediction.md

 I went with the kinematic interpolation, because it improves performance, and makes the algorithm more interesting to me!

 [^2]:
-    I discovered a cubic interpolation method uses constant acceleration assumptions.
+    I found an existing cubic interpolation method that uses constant acceleration assumptions:

     [The paper](https://www.researchgate.net/publication/283199429_Kinematic_interpolation_of_movement_data)
     [The code](https://github.com/jedalong/pathinterpolatr)

-    It seems a bit too obscure, for something so generally applicable.
+    It seems a bit too obscure.
+At least for something so generally applicable.
 Perhaps karman filters are used for this conventionally?
 Despite the unanswered questions, I pushed ahead with the first thing I liked.
 For fun!

 [^3]:
     Why capture velocity information?